top of page

 About half way around the loop from the Visitor Centre and close to the TreeTop Walk is a Ranger Station.
 There are WCs and a water point.
 Mobile coverage is not consistent across the park.
 Some areas, near to roads and golf courses have a signal, others not.
 GPS signal is consistent on the trails.

 Trail running in MacRitchie Reservoir Park is a source of mental rejuvenation, inspiration and sweaty - running - fun.
 If you live in Singapore you are likely familiar with its trails.
 If you come to Singapore for work, or for play, and want to have an amazing jungle experience, visit MacRitchie.
 The combination of natural beauty, well-trodden paths and the peace it offers make it a great Singapore experience.
+If you are new to or considering trail running, especially in Singapore, this article will be of use.
+You might also want to visit Bukit Timah Hill and nature reserve, where we like to practise rucking.

 Stay Healthy,